weienweng/Maching-Learning-Stock-Predictor/README.md

-# LSTM Stock Predict
+# LSTM Stock Predictor

-This Stock Prediction Application, developed by WeiEn Weng, is a comprehensive tool for predicting stock prices using various machine learning models.
+This Stock Predictor, developed by WeiEn Weng, is a comprehensive tool for predicting stock prices using various machine learning models.
 It integrates data fetching, preprocessing, and predictions with a user-friendly interface built using PyQt5.

 ## Features